 Once the search committee has conducted all preliminary interviews, a minimum two candidates will be selected for campus interviews.
 After the search committee is in agreement with the selections for campus interviews, the appropriate column (selected for campus interview) will be checked on the Applicant Flow Log and forwarded to the appropriate dean or department head for review.
-Once the appropriate dean or department head has approved the selections and addressed any concerns that may have arisen with the search committee is responsible for making sure that the appropriate dean or department head are also scheduled to meet with each administrative/professional candidate that is being interviewed on campus.
+Once the appropriate dean or department head has approved the selections and addressed any concerns that may have arisen with the search committee, the persons that were chosen may be contacted for a campus interview.
+The search committee is responsible for making sure that the appropriate dean or department head are also scheduled to meet with each administrative/professional candidate that is being interviewed on campus.